Lokeshvaran9600/Mean-and-Variance/README.md

+                                                #NAME:LOKESHVARAN  S
+                                                #REG NO:212223040105

-#  Mean and variance of a discrete  distribution
+# EX-01 Mean and variance of a discrete  distribution

 # Aim :